thepensionsregulator/react-components/packages/ajax/README.md

 npm i @tpr/ajax
 ```

 > This package also depends on react, react-dom, xstate and @xstate/react.
-Please make sure you have it installed as well.
+Please make sure you have those installed as well.

 ## Usage